 Concordia University Award for Graduate Mentoring

-The $1,000 award of professional allowance will be presented by the Dean of Graduate Studies in January 2020.
+The $1,000 award of professional allowance will be presented by the Dean of Graduate Studies.
 The recipient will be invited to host a workshop on graduate mentoring to be organized by the School of Graduate Studies.

 The Departmental Chairs, Graduate Program Directors, or Research Centre Directors are invited to submit nominations.